WyattBlue/auto-editor/resources/installing.md

 > You probably have Python already installed on your computer, but install it again anyway.
 Modern Python has some important utilities like pip that need to be installed to.

 Download the [Python 3 Installer](https://www.python.org/downloads/) and install Python.
-If you are installing on Windows, make sure the "Add Python 3.8 to PATH" is checked.
+If you are installing on Windows, make sure the "Add Python 3.9 to PATH" is checked.

-> Note: If you have brew or chocolatey already installed, you can use them instead of the installer.

 Once that's done, you should have pip on your PATH.
 That means when you run `pip3` on your console, you should get a list of commands and not `command not found`.
 If you don't have pip on your PATH, try reinstalling Python.

 Then run: `pip3 install --upgrade pip` to upgrade Pip to the latest version.

 > FFmpeg for Windows and MacOS is already installed, but Linux users will need to install it seperately.
-This command should work for most Distros: `sudo apt-get install libavformat-dev libavfilter-dev libavdevice-dev ffmpeg`
+This command should work for most distros: `sudo apt-get install libavformat-dev libavfilter-dev libavdevice-dev ffmpeg`

 After upgrading pip, run `pip3 install auto-editor` and wait for pip to finish.